dinithiviranga/ClothingStore-XamarinForms/README.md

 Welcome to ClothingStore!
 This is a cross-platform mobile app built with Xamarin.Forms that allows users to browse and shop for a wide range of clothing items conveniently from their mobile devices.

+## Migration to MAUI
+This project has been migrated to MAUI.
+You can find the new repository <a href="[testRel/myLib](https://github.com/dinithiviranga/ClothingStore-MAUI">here.</a>

 ## Features

 - **See available clothing categories**